lxylxy123456/uberxmhf/bug_070/README.md

 This also explains why the double fault we receive looks like that it does not have an error code.

+Git `2c2028e3d` fixes the problem.
+Now everything looks good.

+Previous ideas
-TODO: try to enable interrupts earlier (e.g. in sl)
+* Try to enable interrupts earlier (e.g. in sl)
+	* This will not work
-TODO: compare with things that are known to work
+* Compare with things that are known to work
+	* This is what we did, but we compared code
-TODO: write standalone code that can setup IDT
+* Write standalone code that can setup IDT
+	* This will be complicated
-TODO: try on real hardware
+* Try on real hardware
+	* This will not work
-TODO: possible to disable KVM and debug QEMU source code
+* Possible to disable KVM and debug QEMU source code
+	* We did this, and figured out that we encountered interrupt, not double fault.